emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-#  March 27th, 2019 Meetup
+#  April 30th, 2019 Meetup

-The next meetup is on Wednesday, March 27th 2019.
+The next meetup is on Wednesday, April 30th 2019.

-There'll be two presentations:

-Max: **config management with org-mode**, templates, variables, documentation - that sort of thing

-Marco: **calc, the "advanced desk calculator"** (info "(calc) Top")

 Let us know if you have something you want to talk about, anything more or less Emacs related is welcome!
 Bring your laptop for